hellenancelmo/Simulated-LIT-dataset/Read-me.md

       - You can choose the combination loads in the same waveform.
 Just uncommento the chosen comination.
       - You can change de total time of simulation in sim_time

-* individual_load -> algorithm that performs and save all individual loads.
+* individual_load.m -> algorithm that performs and save all individual loads.
-* dobule_laod -> algorithm that performs all possible combinations of loads with 2 loads in the same waveform using 30 combination triggers.
+* dobule_laod.m -> algorithm that performs all possible combinations of loads with 2 loads in the same waveform using 30 combination triggers.
-* triple_load -> algorithm that performs 30 combinations of loadswith 3 loads in the same waveform using 5 combination triggers.
+* triple_load.m -> algorithm that performs 30 combinations of loadswith 3 loads in the same waveform using 5 combination triggers.
-* fourfold_load -> algorithm that performs 30 combinations of loads with 4 loads in the same waveform using 5 combination triggers.
+* fourfold_load.m -> algorithm that performs 30 combinations of loads with 4 loads in the same waveform using 5 combination triggers.
-* quintuple_load -> algorithm that performs 30 combinations of loads with 5 loads in the same waveform using 5 combination triggers.
+* quintuple_load.m -> algorithm that performs 30 combinations of loads with 5 loads in the same waveform using 5 combination triggers.
-* sixfold_load -> algorithm that performs 50 combinations of loads with 6 loads in the same waveform using 10 combination triggers.
+* sixfold_load.m -> algorithm that performs 50 combinations of loads with 6 loads in the same waveform using 10 combination triggers.
-* sevenfold_load -> algorithm that performs 50 combinations of loads with 7 loads in the same waveform using 10 combination triggers.
+* sevenfold_load.m -> algorithm that performs 50 combinations of loads with 7 loads in the same waveform using 10 combination triggers.